Lakshit-Chiranjiv/30-days-of-solidity/README.md

 ### DAY 8
 - Create function to return the nth term of a series where S(n)=S(n-1)+S(n-2)+S(n-3), n>3,(1st 3 terms given)

+### DAY 9
+- Create function to return 1 if number passed through parameter is prime ,else 0